 These tires will get you over most terrains easily but also allow you to ride on paved road.
 And with a 750W geared hub motor, twist throttle, and powerful 48V, 14Ah battery pack, it’s got plenty of power to help you fly up hills!

-It comes standard with front and rear lights, hydraulic disc brakes, a nice LCD display, and five levels of pedal assist.
+It comes standard with front and rear lights, mechanical disc brakes, a nice LCD display, and five levels of pedal assist.

-For these reasons, it’s probably the best electric folding bike there is that’s affordable (I might be a little biased since it’s the one I ride).
+For these reasons, it’s probably the best electric folding bike there is that’s affordable (I still ride its predecessor the RadMini).

 Designed as a step-thru electric cargo bike, this one is really so much more.
 With its 300lb payload capacity and 3.3” wide tires, it can haul what you need it to all while crossing loose terrain and jamming up hills!

-I love the idea of this electric utility bike for people in their 20’s and 30’s because it can provide what you need now and what you might need later.
+I love the idea of this electric utility bike for people in their twenties and thirties because it can provide what you need now and what you might need later.
 For instance, you can store your groceries on a front or rear rack but easily add a child seat later!

 And because it’s powerful on the road and in the dirt, moving to a rural area from a city (or vice versa) won’t be a problem.

-Best of all, it’s on the low end of the price range, costing around $1299 (you may spend extra cash on the numerous upgrades offered, however).
+Best of all, it’s on the lower end of the price range, costing around $1499 (you may spend extra cash on the numerous upgrades offered, however).

 What Type of Electric Bike is Best for Adults in Their 20s and 30s?

 As discussed above, hybrid electric bikes are popular among the younger adult crowd because of their ability to do it all… on-road and off-road.